Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Abstract

 \section{Abstract}

-We address two problems of domain adaptation in neural machine translation.
-First, we want to reach domain \emph{robustness}, i.e., good quality of both domains from the training data, and domains unseen in the training data.
+We consider two problems of NMT domain adaptation using meta-learning.
+First, we want to reach domain \emph{robustness}, i.e., we want to reach high quality on both domains seen in the training data and unseen domains.
 Second, we want our systems to be \emph{adaptive}, i.e., making it possible to finetune systems with just hundreds of in-domain parallel sentences.
-In this paper, we introduce a novel combination of two previous approaches, word adaptive modelling, which addresses domain robustness, and meta-learning, which addresses domain adaptability, and we present empirical results showing that our new combination improves both of these properties.
+We study the domain adaptability of meta-learning when improving the domain robustness of the model.
+In this paper, we propose a novel approach, \textbf{RMLNMT} (\textbf{R}obust \textbf{M}eta-\textbf{L}earning Framework for \textbf{N}eural \textbf{M}achine \textbf{T}ranslation Domain Adaptation), which improves the robustness of existing meta-learning models.
+More specifically, we show how to use a domain classifier in curriculum learning and we integrate the word-level domain mixing model into the meta-learning framework with a balanced sampling strategy.
+Experiments on English$\rightarrow$German and English$\rightarrow$Chinese translation show that \md improves in terms of both domain robustness and domain adaptability in seen and unseen domains\footnote{Our source code is available at \href{https://github.com/lavine-lmu/RMLNMT}{https://github.com/lavine-lmu/RMLNMT}}.